Give Santa a big, wet...kiss.

 I really hope I get this house.

+the shelf until it was due back, then started to skim the book.
 This video has been around awhile.
 I think it has definitely gone "viral" but I adore it - especially since it's in Swedish.

 I used to work in tech support and often get these kinds of questions when I'm working the reference desk now.
 People unfamiliar with the internet will want to use our public internet stations and need quite a bit of hand-holding before they get the hang of it.